ChunHuangPhy/chunhuangphy.github.io/Research.md

 This emerging field represents a significant expansion of my research portfolio.
 I have developed novel tools and approaches to analyze observational data independently of EOS assumptions, addressing common critiques when presenting my work.
 This method allows for the inference of critical quantities that are of broad interest across various physics communities, including nuclear physics, gravitational wave physics, and astrophysics.

-This research has culminated in my first single-author paper, marking my establishment as an independent researcher in this field.
+This research has culminated in my first two single-author paper, marking my establishment as an independent researcher in this field.

 **Key Publication:**
+- Constraining 1.4 $M_{\odot}$ Neutron star radius with a novel model independent study:
 - **Chun Huang**, “Equation of State Independent Determination on the Radius of a 1.4 $M_{\odot}$ Neutron Star Using Mass-Radius Measurements” (2024), *The Astrophysical Journal Letters*, Volume 978, Number 1, [https://iopscience.iop.org/article/10.3847/2041-8213/ad9f3c](https://iopscience.iop.org/article/10.3847/2041-8213/ad9f3c).
+- Constraining 1.4 $M_{\odot}$ Neutron star Tidal deformalbility with a novel model independent study:
+- **Chun Huang**, “Model-Independent Determination of the Tidal Deformability of a 1.4 $M_{\odot}$ Neutron Star from Gravitational-Wave Measurements” (2025), *The Astrophysical Journal*, Volume 985, Number 2, [https://doi.org/10.3847/1538-4357/add5ef](https://doi.org/10.3847/1538-4357/add5ef)

 Further work in EOS-independent inference is underway, in collaboration with an undergraduate student at Washington University and Prof. Alex Chen.